• Skip to primary navigation

 Ingredients for loaded potatoes in the microwave.

-• New potatoes – I use medium sized red new potatoes, but any new potato will work.
+• New potatoes – medium sized red new potatoes work best.

 • Bacon – crisp this up in a skillet in advance.
 I love the flavor that pepper bacon adds.